What is a Power Platform environment?

 Users are encouraged to refer to these resources for additional information and to ensure they have the most up-to-date and accurate information on the Power Platform Environments.

-In summary, the Power Platform offers six main types of environments: Trial, Sandbox, Development, Test, Production and Power Platform for Teams.
+In summary, the Power Platform offers six main types of environments: Trial, Sandbox, Developer, Test, Production and Power Platform for Teams.

 Depending on the requirements for your organisation, you may choose to have multiple environments.
 For example:

 - You can choose to only build your applications in a single Production environment.

 - You might want to ensure that the test versions and production versions of your applications are in different environments.

 Visit the Power Platform Licence Guidance for more information on the minimum licence requirements to create an environment for your organisation.